Order of the Crown of Selangor: Grades

-Recipients of Setia Mahkota Selangor (SMS) and Ahli Mahkota Selangor (AMS) will not carry any title.

-Appearance

 Knight Grand Commander

 It is awarded in a set of breast star, a collar, a badge and a red coloured sash with a yellow stripe, worn from right shoulder to the left waist.

 The collar is made of silver-plated metal and enamel.
 It is worn on the same length at the front and back.
 For male recipients, the collar is 100.6 cm long while it is 78.74 cm for female recipients.
 The differences is because the female's collar is designed to be worn at the neck so it is made without the two chain link in the middle of the male's collar.
 This necklace has 14 connecting chain link for male, and 12 for female.
 The two middle chains contain two frames of the Selangor flag that are combined with crescent moon and star.
 To his left and right are two rubber leaves compositions.
 All these compositions are made of enamel.